AndresBott/ansible-autobott/doc/using-autodoc.md

 You can use vault encrypted variables in your project and use a password file to run the playbook.

-The configuration file points the password file to ./vault_pass.txt within ansible-autodoc project and the file is part of .gitignore to avoid adding it to version control.

 If you have not specified a password file, use the command line parameter as

     ansible-vault [encrypt | decrypt] <file> --vault-password-file="/path/to/vault_pass.txt"